-The purpose of the wall of peace is to remind us that as long as there has been brutality, there have also been individuals who rejected the arguments for violence and advocated peace and justice for all.
+The purpose of the wall of peace is to remind us that as long as there has been brutality, there have also been individuals who rejected the arguments for violence and advocated peace and justice for all – a foremost principle of Hinduism.
 The people commemorated on the Wall of Peace overcame extreme personal deprivation and danger to bring about significant changes in the world.
 Despite the constant repression and peril they faced, they preserved knowing that only non-violence and compassion can truly change the world.

-Hinduism regards all religions as true paths to the same God, stressing that inner peace comes through enlightenment and the appreciation of the laws of the universe.
+Hinduism regards all religions as true paths to the same God – the one God with many names, one or more names of each religion, stressing that inner peace comes through enlightenment and the appreciation of the laws of the universe.
 Hinduism also holds by following the teachings of the enlightened we may learn to be accepting of others.
 Enlightened ones and their followers are often peace activists.
 It is a matter of our survival that we learn how to live in peace together.
-There is no way to peace.
-Peace is the way.